Fraud Triangle in Business

 - Photocopied or missing documents

-- Excessive number of the year-end transaction; unnecessarily convoluted transactions
+- A disproportionate number of year-end transactions, unnecessarily convoluted transactions

-- Management decisions are dominated by an individual or small group
+- An individual or small group dominates management decisions

 Types of fraud

-The Association of Certified Fraud Examiners states in their study that organizations around the world lose 5% of their revenue on fraud that occurs inside their place.
-Although the percentage seems least by summing it up, it makes a whopping $3.7 trillion annually.
-And does not even count the effects of the loss that the company has to face as the result of this fraud which also renders more money loss such as negative reputation and company morale.
+The Association of Certified Fraud Examiners states in their study that organizations worldwide lose 5% of their revenue on fraud inside their place.
+Although the percentage seems minuscule, by summing it up, it makes a whopping $3.7 trillion annually.
+It does not even count the effects of the loss that the company faces as the result of this fraud, which also renders more money loss, such as negative reputation and company morale.

-So, companies have to watch out for their employers’ conduct at the office and take measures to prevent that from happening in frequent ways.
-Below is the list of common types of fraud that organizations around the world have to cater to.
+So, companies must watch out for their employees’ conduct at the office and take measures to prevent that from happening frequently.
+Below is the list of common types of fraud that organizations worldwide have to cater to.

 Payroll fraud

-- Lying about their productivity, sales, and working hours to get a higher pay
+- Lying about their productivity, sales, and working hours to get higher pay

 - Requesting for an advance payroll without having any intention of giving it back on time